ethereum/ethereum-org-website/src/content/staking/saas/index.md

 ## Why stake with a service? {#why-stake-with-a-service}

 The Ethereum protocol does not natively support delegation of stake, so these services have been built out to fill this demand.
-If you have 32 ETH to stake, but don't feel comfortable dealing with hardware, SaaS services allow you to delegate the hard part, while you earn native block rewards.
+If you have 32 ETH to stake, but don't feel comfortable dealing with hardware, SaaS services allow you to delegate the hard part while you earn native block rewards.

 <CardGrid>
   <Card title="Your own validator" emoji=":desktop_computer:">